|#||Date||Time (CST)||Length (miles)||Width (yards)||F-Scale||Deaths||Injuries||Counties||Path|

 |12||05/24/2011||1550||63||1760||EF5||9||181||Canadian/ Kingfisher/ Logan||4 WSW Hinton - near Calumet - near El Reno - near Piedmont - near Cashion - 4 NE Guthrie|

-This tornado began very close to the Caddo/Canadian County border and quickly became a strong/violent tornado.
-The tornado destroyed numerous trees, many of which were debarked, before crossing Interstate 40.
+This deadly, violent tornado was part of a large outbreak of tornadoes on that occurred in parts of central and eastern Oklahoma as well as 5 other states in the central U.S. The tornado began very close to the Caddo/Canadian County border and quickly became a strong/violent tornado.
+The tornado destroyed numerous trees, many of which were debarked, before crossing U.S. Interstate Highway 40.
 Three people died in vehicles near the I-40 Calumet exit, and two other fatalities occurred just northeast of that location.
 Cars were thrown thousands of feet off the roadways.
 It is believed that the tornado reached its maximum intensity just after crossing I-40, and it was here that a mobile radar measured winds of greater than 210 mph just off the surface.

 The tornado side-swiped the El Reno Oklahoma Mesonet station (located 5 miles west of El Reno) along its path, and the site measured wind gusts of 131 and 151mph.
 From this location, the tornado continued northeast, narrowly missing the town of Piedmont.
 Widespread EF-3, occasional EF-4 damage occurred between El Reno and Piedmont.
 More widespread EF-4 damage was seen west and north of Piedmont.
 Especially hard hit was the Falcon Lake neighborhood, near the Kingfisher County border.
 Two children were killed at this location.